calamares/calamares/src/modules/README.md

 ### Emergency Modules

-Only C++ modules and job modules may be emergency modules.
 If, during an *exec* step in the sequence, a module fails, installation as a whole fails and the install is aborted.
 If there are emergency modules in the **same** exec block, those will be executed before the installation is aborted.
 Non-emergency modules are not executed.

 If an emergency-module fails while processing emergency-modules for another failed module, that failure is ignored and emergency-module processing continues.

 Use the EMERGENCY keyword in the CMake description of a C++ module to generate a suitable `module.desc`.
+For Python modules, manually add `emergency:  true` to `module.desc`.

 A module that is marked as an emergency module in its module.desc must **also** set the *emergency* key to *true* in its configuration file